aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/calendar-appointments/extract-outlook-calendar-to-ics-aspose-email-java/_index.md

 FolderInfo calendarFolder = pst.getRootFolder().getSubFolder("Calendar");
 ```

-This step navigates through your PST file to find and select the 'Calendar' folder.

 ### Extract and Save Calendar Items to ICS Format

-**Overview:**
-Extract each calendar item from the 'Calendar' folder and save them in ICS format for universal use.

 #### Step 1: Import Required Classes